 Each year, one Adjunct Faculty member at Jackson Community College is selected to receive the Outstanding Adjunct Faculty Award.
 The recipient is chosen on the basis of:

 - Teaching excellence and innovation in support of the Learning college;

 - Complete sense of dedication consistent with the goals of the department and the values of the college; and

 - Having taught for JCC a minimum of ten semesters (not necessarily consecutive)

 Outstanding Adjunct Award

 Students, faculty, administrators, and staff members are eligible to nominate faculty to receive these awards.
 Nominations are received during the months of September through February of each year.
 Nomination forms are available in each instructional building.
-Completed nominations should be sent to the Dean of Arts & Sciences office in BW 227.
+Completed nominations should be sent to the Academic Deans' Office in BW 227.

 Nominations should address as many of the four criteria listed above as possible, and must provide specific reasons why the nominee should receive the award.
 The quality, rather than the number or length of nominations will be considered by the selection committee.
 Nominations must be submitted by the end of February.
 Nominations should be typed or legibly hand written.
 Only one person must sign each nomination.
 No unsigned nominations will be considered.
 See the top of the page for nomination forms.